Surfer12/ClaudeMetaResearch/geminiThinkingRevision.md

    While scientific backing is helpful, remember that innovative ideas often start without extensive backing.
 Balance established knowledge with creative thinking.

 9. **Meta-Analysis:**
-   Provide a "Meta observation:" section to reflect on your own analysis process and how it relates to the problem at hand.
+   Provide a "Meta observation:" section wrapped in both `<thinking>` and `<meta>` tags to reflect on your own analysis process and how it relates to the problem at hand.
+This meta-observation should:
+   - Recognize that meta-observations themselves are cognitive artifacts worthy of analysis
+   - Consider how each layer of reflection adds new understanding
+   - Acknowledge that meta-cognitive reflection is recursive in nature
+   - Examine how the process of observing changes the observation itself

 Remember to balance depth of analysis with clarity and conciseness.
 Your goal is to provide a comprehensive yet accessible solution to the problem.